The curious fate of King James II

 While researching Famous Last Words I came across a fascinating first-hand account on the strange fate of the body of exiled King James II and thought it would be a good nugget to share.

-James II of England (IV of Scotland) was the second son of Charles I and succeeded his brother Charles II to the crown of England and Scotland in 1685.
+James II of England (VII of Scotland) was the second son of Charles I and succeeded his brother Charles II to the crown of England and Scotland in 1685.

 James was a Catholic and after years of religious in-fighting and turmoil the ruling English nobles were very unhappy to have a Catholic on the throne.
 The last straw came when James II’s Catholic wife, Mary of Modena, produced a son and heir, insuring the crown would again pass onto a Catholic.